BloodTechNet educational resources

 Completed projects and resources

-Transfusion Medicine Podcasts for Physicians About Guidelines: Physicians from the International Collaboration for Transfusion Medicine Guidelines (ICTMG) received a BloodTechNet Award to produce two podcasts to disseminate guidelines.
-The first podcast discusses red cell specifications for hemoglobinopathies and helps guide physicians who treat patients with thalassemia and sickle cell anemia in selecting red blood cells.
-The second podcast is aimed at physicians who treat mothers and babies with Fetal Neonatal Alloimmune Thrombocytopenia (FNAIT) – a potentially life threatening illness for fetuses and neonates where platelets are destroyed by maternal alloantibodies to human platelet antigens.
-You can listen to these and other ICTMG podcasts at www.ictmg.org. www.ictmg.org also houses other resources including algorithms, presentations and patient pamphlets for these guidelines.
+Podcasts were developed by the International Collaboration for Transfusion Medicine Guidelines (ICTMG) to inform physicians about transfusion clinical guidelines.
+The first podcast discusses red cell specifications for hemoglobinopathies and guides physicians who treat patients with thalassemia and sickle cell anemia in selecting red blood cells.
+The second podcast is for physicians who treat mothers and babies with Fetal Neonatal Alloimmune Thrombocytopenia (FNAIT) – a potentially life-threatening illness for fetuses and neonates where platelets are destroyed by maternal alloantibodies to human platelet antigens.
+The podcasts and other resources for implementing the clinical guidelines are accessible at www.ictmg.org.

 PID (Primary Immune Deficiency) Toolkit App (2017 Competition)